 Professional figures in the field of animation

 In the absence of specific legislation at a national level, most of the Regions recognize and define a series of professional figures working in out-of-school education.
 These figures have taken on different names, including community counselor, social counselor, socio-educational counselor, and socio-educational instructor.
 A research carried out in a degree thesis at the University of Trento (Amanda Milan, 2018, supervisor Prof. Davide Galesi) shows how these figures are present in most of the regional repertoires of professional figures.
 They are mainly in the socio-healthcare and social-assistance fields, as well as focusing more on work with adolescents (policies and services for minors).
-As indicated in the last annual activity report of the National Youth Agency, there are currently 18 Regions that recognize these professional figures involved in different degrees and forms of youth work (they are missing only in Valle d'Aosta and in the Autonomous Provinces of Trento and Bolzano).
+As indicated in the annual activity report of the Italian Youth Agency, there are currently 18 Regions that recognize these professional figures involved in different degrees and forms of youth work (they are missing only in Valle d'Aosta and in the Autonomous Provinces of Trento and Bolzano).
 These professional figures, however, are not normally specialized at a training level in youth work, as they can also work with social categories of different ages (children, adults, elderly, etc.).

 Training of youth workers in the Regions